wh-alice/mig_visualstudio/vs/test/how-to--create-a-hyperlink-to-view-test-results-from-an-email.md

 ---
-title: "How to: Create a hyperlink to view test results from an email" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Create a hyperlink to view test results from an email | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""